-Alt text is an HTML attribute which allows website owners to add some text with their images.
+Alt text is an HTML attribute that allows website owners to add some text with their images.
 The purpose of this text is to be displayed when the browser is unable to fetch an image.

 Search engines use this alternate text as a ranking factor in their image search.
 Basically, you can add text to describe what this particular image is about.

 You can add alt text to all your product images when uploading them to WooCommerce.
-You can also edit your old product images in Media library and add alt text to each of them one by one.
+You can also edit your old product images in the Media library and add alt text to each of them one by one.